light2001/AutomationBDD/README.md

 # AutomationBDD
-use bdd and selenium to resolve automation test
+use bdd and selenium to automation test

 # how to run
 ### Install Visual Studio Plugin——Specflow